LobbyOS/linux-standalone/README.md

 ## HowTo

-The `Lobby` directory is the standalone sotware.
+The `Lobby` directory is the standalone software.
 This folder is zipped and distributed for download.

 The latest Lobby version is extracted to `Lobby/lobby`.
 This is done when a new version comes out.